Google vs Google Chrome

 Meet Google: Global Town Square

-Google is a search engine used to access the information or files on the internet.
-Google got started back in 1998 as research project at Stanford University by Larry Page and Sergey Brin to organize all the information online.
-They later decided to change it’s name to Google which was inspired by the term “Googol”.
+Google is a search engine used to access information or files on the internet.
+Google got started back in 1998 as a research project at Stanford University by Larry Page and Sergey Brin to organize all the information online.
+They later decided to change its name to Google, which was inspired by the term “Googol”.

-The headquarter of this multifaceted company is in Mountain View, California.
+The headquarters of this multifaceted company is in Mountain View, California.

-The search engine is really the heart of it all which handles around 8.5 billion searches every single day.
-That part stands out, how massive it is.
+The search engine is really the heart of it all, which handles around 8.5 billion searches every single day.
+This highlights just how massive the company is.
 But its skyline is built with much more:

 Its major revenue comes from the advertisements within this vast ecosystem.
 In short, Google is the company and the sprawling suite of services.
 You can access these services through a web browser.